Rouast-Labs/vitallens-python/README.md

 `vitallens-python` is a Python client for the [**VitalLens API**](https://www.rouast.com/vitallens/), using the same neural net for inference as our [free iOS app VitalLens](https://apps.apple.com/us/app/vitallens/id6472757649).
 Furthermore, it includes fast implementations of several other heart rate estimation methods from video such as `G`, `CHROM`, and `POS`.

-- Accepts either a video file on disk or a `np.ndarray` as input
+- Accepts as input either a video filepath or an in-memory video as `np.ndarray`
-- Performs fast face detection if required
+- Performs fast face detection if required - you can also pass existing detections
 - `vitallens.Method.VITALLENS` supports *heart rate*, *respiratory rate*, *pulse waveform*, and *respiratory waveform* estimation.
 In addition, it returns an estimation confidence for each vital.
 We are working to support more vital signs in the future.
 - `vitallens.Method.{G/CHROM/POS}` support faster, but less accurate *heart rate* and *pulse waveform* estimation.
 - While `VITALLENS` requires an API Key, `G`, `CHROM`, and `POS` do not.
-- You can get an API Key here: TODO
+You can get an API Key here: TODO

 Estimate vitals in a few lines of code: